eccelerators/SimStm/README.rst

 .. code-block:: none

- bus verify abus $width $address tvar $evar $mvar bus verify abus $width $address tva r0x01 0x0F
+ bus verify abus $width $address tvar $evar $mvar bus verify abus $width $address tvar 0x01 0x0F

 The ``bus verify`` instruction reads the value of a bus with a given width and address into a variable and compare it to an expected value with a given mask.
 The expected value and mask can be variables,